Australia retain Ashes after crushing humiliated England

 Despite the dismissal it capped an incredible 12 months for Root with the bat, ending the calendar year with the third most Test runs (1,708) in history, surpassed only by Pakistan's Mohammad Yousuf (1,788 in 2006) and Viv Richards (1,710 in 1976).

-England's miserable batting late Monday, which followed collapses in Brisbane and Adelaide, was castigated by the British media.
+England's miserable batting, which followed eerily familiar collapses in Brisbane and Adelaide, was castigated by the British media.

 © 2021 AFP